-Similar to our results, Aslani et al. (2016) study showed that students had a high sensitivity to vulnerability to risky sexual behavior (15).
+Similar to our results, the findings reported by Aslani et al. (2016) showed that students had a high sensitivity to vulnerability to risky sexual behavior (15).
 In explaining this finding, it can be said that the high level of awareness in these studies can be the reason for the high perceived susceptibility of people toward sexual health.

-Contrary to our study's results, Barati et al. (2014)(14) and Kabodi et al. (2014)(18) showed that couples' beliefs regarding vulnerability are not optimal.
+Contrary to the results our study, Barati et al. (2014)(14) and Kabodi et al. (2014)(18) showed that couples' beliefs regarding vulnerability are not optimal.
 Only a limited percentage of couples consider sexual health important and know it is effective in their lives.
 The difference between these studies can be attributed to the abstractness of the concept of sexual health and perceived sensitivity in different cultures and societies.